Mapping the Invisible Landscape: Folklore, Writing, and the Sense of Place

 What this suggests is that folklore is a critical part of how people form an emotional attachment to a particular place, a place they come to call “home.”
 It is why, when I move to a new area, I learn as much as I can about local legends.
 It helps me gain a better appreciation for the local people and culture.
 “Stories–and folklore in general–are inextricably linked with landscapes, overlying them snugly, bound to them and coloring them like paint on a barn wall,” Ryden writes.
 “They are a central means by which people organize their physical surroundings.”
 Place names, particularly folk names, reveal a great deal about the meaning of a place for the people who live there.
 They may commemorate an historic event, a well-known resident, or unique feature.
 Names like “the Devil’s Punchbowl” or “Dead Man’s Trail” immediately invoke feelings, stories, and memories in the minds of local residents.

 Mapping the Invisible Landscape is a must-read for anyone interested in folklore and ghost stories.
 Understanding the ideas and concepts expressed in this book is fundamental to understanding folklore’s relationship to human experience, and why it is so important to our culture.
 Piece by piece and insight by insight, Kent C. Ryden builds a solid case for the intimate connection between folklore and geography.
 Unfortunately, the book’s academic tone has limited its popular appeal, but I hope someday it will become more widely circulated among the general public.

-Posted on September 26, 2016, in Reviews and tagged Cartography, Folk Names, Folklore, Geography, ghostlore, Invisible Landscape, Kent C. Ryden, Mapping the Invisible Landscape, Places, Sense of Place, Stories.
+Posted on September 26, 2016, in Folklore, Reviews and tagged Cartography, Folk Names, Folklore, Geography, ghostlore, Invisible Landscape, Kent C. Ryden, Mapping the Invisible Landscape, Places, Sense of Place, Stories.
 Bookmark the permalink.
 Leave a comment.